Qiskit/qiskit-metapackage/docs/index.rst

 **Qiskit AI**

 **Qiskit Optimization**
+Qiskit Optimization allows users with different levels of experience to execute optimization experiments and contribute to the quantum computing optimization software stack.
+Users with a pure optimization background or interests can continue to configure optimization problems without having to learn the details of quantum computing.
 **Qiskit Finance**
 Qiskit Finance allows users with different levels of experience to execute financial analysis and optimization experiments and contribute to the quantum